zopefoundation/Zope/docs/wsgi.rst

 Logging configuration
 ---------------------
-When running Zope under the old ZServer, logging configurations were built in.
+The logging configurations are part of the WSGI configuration ``.ini`` file.
-Now they are explicit and part of the WSGI configuration ``.ini`` file.
 The default configurations created by ``mkwsgiinstance`` and ``plone.recipe.zope2instance`` are suitable for most applications.

 Keep in mind that different WSGI servers have different logging behaviors.
 Some